Innocence of Muslims

-Innocence of Muslims is an anti-Islamic short film that was written and produced by Nakoula Basseley Nakoula.
+Innocence of Muslims is a 2012 anti-Islamic short film that was written and produced by Nakoula Basseley Nakoula.
 Two versions of the 14-minute video were uploaded to YouTube in July 2012, under the titles "The Real Life of Muhammad" and "Muhammad Movie Trailer".
 Videos dubbed in Arabic were uploaded during early September 2012.
 Anti-Islamic content had been added in post-production by dubbing, without the actors' knowledge.

-What was perceived as denigration of the Islamic prophet Muhammad resulted in demonstrations and violent protests against the video to break out on September 11 in Egypt and spread to other Arab and Muslim nations and to some western countries.
+Parts of the video perceived as denigration of the Islamic prophet Muhammad resulted in demonstrations and violent protests against the video to break out on September 11 in Egypt and spread to other Arab and Muslim nations as well as to some western countries.
 The protests led to hundreds of injuries and over 50 deaths.
 Fatwas calling for the harm of the video's participants were issued and Pakistani government minister Ghulam Ahmad Bilour offered a bounty for the killing of Nakoula, the producer.
 The film has sparked debates about freedom of speech and Internet censorship.